What is the difference between a 32-bit and 64-bit CPU?

 The two main categories of processors are 32-bit and 64-bit.
 The type of processor a computer has not only affects its overall performance, but it can also dictate what type of software it uses.

 The 32-bit processor was the primary processor used in all computers until the early 1990s.
-Intel Pentium processors and early AMD processors were 32-bit processors.
-The operating system and software on a computer with a 32-bit processor is also 32-bit based, in that they work with data units that are 32 bits wide.
-Windows 95, 98, and XP are all 32-bit operating systems that were common on computers with 32-bit processors.
+Intel Pentium processors and early AMD processors were 32-bit, which means the operating system and software work with data units that are 32 bits wide.
+Windows 95, 98, and XP are all 32-bit operating systems.

 The 64-bit computer has been around since 1961 when IBM created the IBM 7030 Stretch supercomputer.
 However, it was not put into use in home computers until the early 2000s.
 Microsoft released a 64-bit version of Windows XP to be used on computers with a 64-bit processor.
 Windows Vista, Windows 7, and Windows 8 also come in 64-bit versions.
 Other software has been developed that is designed to run on a 64-bit computer, which are 64-bit based as well, in that they work with data units that are 64 bits wide.

 Differences between a 32-bit and 64-bit CPU

 A big difference between 32-bit processors and 64-bit processors is the number of calculations per second they can perform, which affects the speed at which they can complete tasks.
 64-bit processors can come in dual core, quad core, six core, and eight core versions for home computing.
 Multiple cores allow for an increased number of calculations per second that can be performed, which can increase the processing power and help make a computer run faster.
 Software programs that require many calculations to function smoothly can operate faster and more efficiently on the multi-core 64-bit processors, for the most part.